ibm-cloud-docs/containers/cs_network_cluster.md

      {: pre}

 8. Optional: You can repeat steps 2 - 7 for each worker pool in your cluster.
 After you complete these steps, all worker nodes in your cluster are set up with the new VLANs.

+10. Optional: If you no longer need the subnets on the old VLANs, you can [remove them](/docs/containers?topic=containers-subnets#remove-subnets).